PrasadChinwal/laravel-shibboleth/README.md

     # OR
     $user->hasRole('admin');
   ```

+You can extend the roles and permissions functionality to add new roles or permissions using [Spatie Permission package](https://spatie.be/docs/laravel-permission/v5/basic-usage/basic-usage)

 #### Token Introspection
 For token introspection using OIDC add the following middleware to the `app/Http/Kernel.php` file: